VJZ-Corp/vjz-corp.github.io/README.md

 - *Bacteria*: a pathogen whose goal is to infiltrate the body and eat nutrients to clone itself (the clones follow you).
 - *Virus*: similar to bacteria, they also need to consume nutrients to replicate, however they are not intelligent enough to follow the player.

-The Immune System and Pathogen teams go head to head to see who can conquer the body.
+The Immune System and Pathogen teams go head-to-head to see who can conquer the body.
 Will the immune system be able to defend its home?
 Play free with friends now at: [https://www.roblox.com/games/4904260018/Immune-System-Fighting-Simulator](https://www.roblox.com/games/4904260018/Immune-System-Fighting-Simulator).

 # Toolboxal
 ![](/assets/images/toolboxal.png)